Serving Those Who Have Served—Graduate and Bachelor’s Completion Programs

 We understand the unique challenges of transitioning into a university environment and we are committed to providing a setting where you can achieve your personal and academic goals.
 At Saint Mary’s, we have VA School Certifying Officials and a Higher Education Veteran Program Coordinator on campus to assist you in your educational journey.
 For more information about our support services, go to our Student Central page.

 In addition, we offer deferred billing, have generous transfer credit policies, offer free transcript evaluations, and waive the admission application fee.
-To help plan and budget, look at our shopping sheets.

 La Salle Hall, Room 158